Biosimilar medicines: Overview

 EMA and the European Commission have developed information materials on biosimilar medicines to improve understanding of these medicines in the EU.

-The video is also available in the following European languages: Dutch, English, French, German, Italian, Polish, Portuguese and Spanish.
+The video is also available in the following European languages: Czech (subtitles), Dutch, English, Estonian (subtitles), French, German, Italian, Polish, Portuguese, Slovenian (subtitles) and Spanish.
 EMA plans to publish further language versions when available.

 An information guide for patients published by the European Commission explains in a clear, unbiased way what biosimilar medicines are, how they are developed and approved in the EU and what patients can expect in terms of availability and safety.